hoellin/eg/docs/tutos_perso/genotoul.md

 To update a package for user only: `pip install --user --upgrade <package>`

-Connect to a node before launching any resources-demanding program:
+Remember to connect to a computation node before launching any resources-demanding program:

 ```bash
 srun --pty bash
 ```

-No more than 1 cpu core and 8 gb of ram by default with `srun` though.
-But one can increase limits using, for instance:
+1 cpu core and 8 gb of ram by default with `srun` (2021).
+One may increase limits using, for instance:

 ```bash
 srun --mem=64G --pty bash
 ```

+## Submitting a script using `sbatch`

-For more resources-demanding tasks, it might be better to write a dedicated script then to execute it using `sbatch`.
+For more resources-demanding tasks or complex pipelines, it is better to write a dedicated script and to submit it to the queue using `sbatch`.
 Example:

 ```bash
 echo "script content" | awk 'BEGIN{print "\#\!\/bin\/sh"} {print}' > script.sh